ni/nimi-python/docs/nifgen/functions.rst

 .. py:method:: create_waveform_from_file_f64(file_name, byte_order)

-    This function takes the floating point double (F64) data from the specified file and creates an onboard waveform for use in Arbitrary Waveform or Arbitrary Sequence output mode.
-The **waveformHandle** returned by this function can later be used for setting the active waveform, changing the data in the waveform, building sequences of waveforms, or deleting the waveform when it is no longer needed.
+    This method takes the floating point double (F64) data from the specified file and creates an onboard waveform for use in Arbitrary Waveform or Arbitrary Sequence output mode.
+The **waveformHandle** returned by this method can later be used for setting the active waveform, changing the data in the waveform, building sequences of waveforms, or deleting the waveform when it is no longer needed.

-    .. note:: The F64 data must be between –1.0 and +1.0 V. Use the :py:data:`nifgen.Session.digital_gain` attribute to generate different voltage
+    .. note:: The F64 data must be between –1.0 and +1.0 V. Use the :py:data:`nifgen.Session.digital_gain` property to generate different voltage
         outputs.